BLUE HORIZON, BOOK 3

 “Not today, ya don’t,” Tanis said with authority.
 “To bed with ya.
 Rest and medicine is what is going to make ya better, not more work.”

 Suddenly Durant felt extremely tired, and after a moment nodded his acceptance.
-“First food,” Tanis reminded him, “then to bed with ya.”
+“First food,” Tanis reminded him, “then to bed.”

 “Right,” the bear replied.
-He gathered his robe around himself with what dignity he could muster and then left the Infirmary.
+He gathered his robe around himself with what dignity he could muster and then left Sickbay.

 Tanis frowned to himself.
 This would get around the crew and probably distress everyone but the canine types, since Waxflatter didn’t have much effect on them as a species.